Trevor Wilkinson (squash player)

-Trevor Wilkinson (born 10 October 1960) is a South African and later Zimbabwean former professional squash player.
+Trevor Wilkinson (born 10 October 1960) is a former professional squash player from South African and later Zimbabwe.

 Wilkinson lived in Cape Town, South Africa.
 He began to play squash at the age of 13 in Harare and won the South African Amateur Championship in 1981.
 He represented South Africa at international level before representing Zimbabwe.

+In 1983 he won the East Sussex Open title and the Scottish Open.